Court denies Metropolitan Theodosiy's request to merge criminal cases

 The metropolitan's lawyers filed a motion to combine two criminal cases into one, as both are being considered in the same court.
 The defense argued that combining the cases would save procedural time.

-Prosecutor Vadym Kolomiets objected, stating that consolidating the cases could complicate the proceedings: "We have different victims and witnesses.
+Prosecutor Vadym Kolomiets objected, stating that merging the cases could complicate the proceedings: "We have different victims and witnesses.
 This could delay the case.
 In one case, more procedural actions have been carried out than in the other.
 We are already close to completing witness testimonies and will soon begin examining written evidence.
-Consolidating the cases would violate reasonable timeframes, as we have been considering this case for nearly a year and a half."
+Merging the cases would violate reasonable timeframes, as we have been considering this case for nearly a year and a half."

 Once again, provocateurs with placards gathered outside the court.
 They told the media that Metropolitan Theodosiy avoids meeting them and therefore participates in the hearings via video link.